trivial-space/sketches/README.md

 	yarn install
 	yarn start

-The drafts within a working live coding environment will be available at `localhost:8080`.
+The drafts within a (hopefully) working live coding environment will be available at `localhost:8080`.

 ## Acknowledgements

 A special thanks goes to the people and teams behind [TypeScript](https://github.com/Microsoft/TypeScript) and [Webpack](https://github.com/webpack/webpack).
 These tools provided a major upgrade in terms of productivity and development comfort, and build the foundation which the trivial space workflow can stand upon.

-Great inspiration was drawn from the creative and encouraging communities behind [Three.js](https://threejs.org/), [Stack.gl](http://stack.gl/) and others pioneering immersive WebGL experiences.
+Great inspiration was drawn from the creative and encouraging communities behind [Three.js](https://threejs.org/), [Stack.gl](https://github.com/stackgl) and others pioneering immersive WebGL experiences.

 ## License